You know that a college education goes far beyond what happens in the classroom.

 Tryon Eggleston is currently the Director of Digital Communications at Drew University.
 He strives to evolve Drew’s web presence, making it as engaging and user friendly as possible.
 Favored tactics include reducing page and word counts to emphasize key content and help users find what they’re intended to see quickly.

-Should I sign up for the Content Strategy for Academic Program Pages Summit?
+Should I get the Content Strategy for Academic Program Pages Summit on-demand?

 Still have questions?
 Contact Karine Joly at firstname.lastname@example.org